Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Introduction

-To fill in this gap, in this paper, we study ultrafast laser-pulse driven many-body dynamics in the Kondo lattice model (KLM), which is a prototypical model describing the essential physics in heavy-fermion compounds containing rare-earth or actinide elements.
-In these systems, the interplay between strong on-site Coulomb repulsion on localized $f$-orbital electrons and their hybridization with conduction electrons in $s$-, $p$-, $d$-orbital~\cite{Hewson1997,Coleman2015} gives rise to emergent phenomena such as unconventional superconductivity and local quantum critical point~\cite{Qimiao2008}.
-To be specific, the KLM can be described by ~\cite{Ueda1993,Yu1993,Ueda1997}
+Heavy-fermion compounds containing rare-earth or actinide elements are a canonical condensed matter system with strong correlations.
+In these systems, the interplay between strong on-site Coulomb repulsion on localized $f$-orbital electrons and their hybridization with conduction electrons in other $s$-, $p$-, $d$-orbitals~\cite{Hewson1997,Coleman2015} gives rise to emergent phenomena such as unconventional superconductivity and local quantum critical point.~\cite{Qimiao2008}.
+Despite of some attempts on ultrafast dynamics in the heavy-fermion compounds \cite{NLWang2016,DLeuenberger:2018}, to our best knowledge, a thorough theoretical study is still lacking.

-Here $c^\dagger_{i\sigma}$ denotes the creation operator of a conduction electron with spin $\sigma=\uparrow,\downarrow$, and $\mathbf s_i$ ($\mathbf S_i$) is the effective spin of conduction electron (localized spin moment).
-The conduction electrons interact with local spin-$\frac{1}{2}$ moments $\mathbf S_i$ via a Kondo coupling $J_K$.
-In Eq.~(\ref{eq:ham}), the laser electric field $E(t)=-dA(t)/dt$ is incorporated through the time-dependent Peierls phase $ea_0 E(t)=-d\Phi(t)/dt$ ($a_0$ is lattice constant, $e$ is electric charge unit, $A(t)$ is the field vector potential).
-Using time-dependent density-matrix renormalization group algorithm (t-DMRG) \cite{White1992,White2004,Vidal2004,Feiguin2005}, we demonstrate the complex many-body electron dynamics and transient phase transition stemming from the Kondo coherence collapse, which are recorded by real-time evolution of doublon-hole pair population and effective quasiparticle band dispersion.
+To fill in this gap, in this paper, we study ultrafast laser-pulse driven many-body dynamics in the Kondo lattice model (KLM), which is a prototypical model describing the essential heavy-fermion physics.
+Using time-dependent density-matrix renormalization group algorithm (TD-DMRG),~\cite{White1992,White2004,Vidal2004,Feiguin2005} we demonstrate the complex many-body electron dynamics and transient phase transition stemming from the Kondo coherence collapse, which are recorded by real-time evolution of doublon-hole pair population and effective quasiparticle band dispersion.
 We identify the re-collision between the excited doublon and its associated hole, which generates high-harmonic emission spectra.
 We also address field intensity dependence of the cutoff of emitted photon energy, field dependence of spectrum intensity and time-resolved emission spectrum.
-Our findings open up the possibility of investigating many-body dynamics and non-linear behavior of heavy-fermion systems using intense ultrafast pump and probe techniques.
+Our findings provide useful informations for understanding the hybridization dynamics and non-linear behavior in heavy-fermion systems using intense ultrafast pump and probe techniques.